General

 How to update the tracebloc repository?

 There will be no updates conducted without notifying you.
-If you want to update your tracebloc directory manually, you can open GitBash and discard any changes with:
+However, if you want to update your Tracebloc directory manually, follow these steps:

 git stash